julziten/kraken-api/README.md

 ## Conection with WebSockets

 In order to subscribe, just press the Subscribe button.\
-The conection will remains until you close it manually with the close button or refresh the browser
+The conection will remain until you close it manually with the close button or refresh the browser